 High Sierra Bucket List

 The 400-mile long Sierra Nevada mountain range rises to heights of 14,000 feet along California’s eastern side as part of the “backbone” of the American West.
 As bucket lists go, the High Sierra region is at the tiptop of the list!
-The only way to truly appreciate this vast mountain wilderness is to see it for yourself.
+The only way to truly appreciate the vast Sierra Nevada mountains and its wilderness is to see it for yourself.

 Sequoia and Kings Canyon National Parks